xuintl/RobotaPsyche/Individual Presentation/Script.md

 Raised by Melanie Mitchell in the book Complexity.

-- There can be uncertain and changing behavior at the macroscopic level, producing chaos, e.g. relativity and quantum mechanics
+- There can be uncertain and changing behavior at the macroscopic level, **producing chaos**, e.g., relativity and quantum mechanics
 - Seemingly random behavior can emerge from deterministic systems with no external source of randomness
-- There can be uncertain and changing behavior at the macroscopic level, **producing chaos**, e.g., relativity and quantum mechanics
 - The behavior of some simple, deterministic systems can be **impossible to predict** even in principle in the long term, due to sensitive dependence on initial conditions
 - Although the detailed behavior of a chaotic system cannot be predicted, there is some **“order” in chaos** seen in universal properties